aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 **Q: Can I have a secure connection (i.e. SSL/TLS) to the target FPGA-enable EC2 Instance running Virtual JTAG service?**

+You may use the ssh "port forwarding" option (-L) to forward connections from the F1 instance via the SSH client, then to a destination server.
+You can now use this destination server in the Vivado Hardware Manager running on a remote machine to connect to the hw_server and Virtual JTAG server running on the F1 instance.

 **Q: Do I need a Vivado license to use Virtual JTAG and Xilinx' VIO / LIA debug capabilities?**